How to Provide Testimony in New Hampshire

 Read our guide below so you can deliver compelling testimony and help advocate for the LGBTQ+ community in the Granite State.

-Every week (Thursday at 5pm) the House & Senate release their schedule of public hearings for the week ahead.
+FAQs about the Testimony process Every week (Thursday at 5pm) the House & Senate release their schedule of public hearings for the week ahead.
 Committee chairs set the following week’s schedule at this point, and it’s released to the public with a short window for public input.
 We recommend preparing testimony for bills and issues important to you ahead of time so you can take action with little notice within this short window.

 Public hearings occur on every bill unless rules are suspended with a ⅔ majority vote.

 You can register your opinion without speaking publicly both in-person and online.
 To register your opinion online, go to gc.nh.gov, and scroll down to either select “House Sign-in Form and Online Testimony Submission” or Senate Remote Sign In once you know if the bill is being heard by a House or a Senate committee.
+In order for a bill to become a law, it must pass through both the House and the Senate - so that’s two opportunities for you to testify.

-To testify in-person, you’ll have to show up during the appropriate committee hearing and sign up.
-For Senate hearings, there is a clip board to sign in on.
 For House Hearings, there is a pink index card.
 You can turn it in to the committee member sitting closest to the door.

 Public testimony is recorded as part of public record, and a vital part of our political process.
 Not only does it have the power to sway the opinions of those in power, it also has the power to inform the opinions of those in your community.
-It’s a powerful tool, even if it doesn’t result in the desired outcome for a specific bill, because it ensures that all voices are heard, and all perspectives are considered.

 Review what bills are anticipated this legislative session at www.603equality.org/nh-policy and follow us on social media to stay informed.

-Gather your thoughts about the bill on paper in a succinct, compelling statement.
+What to Include in Your Testimony Gather your thoughts about the bill on paper in a succinct, compelling statement.
 Most folks who provide testimony are given 2-3 minutes.
 We recommend that you plan for 2 minutes, and if you feel moved to, maybe draft an optional paragraph that helps strengthen your points, but won’t negatively impact your remarks if cut.
 The committee members will let you know at the beginning of your time exactly how long you have.

-Reference one of these messaging guides to help get you started.
 They may help you consider what the opposition will say / think, and help form a coherent argument around the facts of the issue that might most-resonate with the committee.
 If you’d like help preparing your testimony, please email us at info@603equality.org

 If the issue personally impacts you, it can be powerful to share your personal experience with the legislators.